 A drone clearly makes observation within such enclosed private property all the more possible.
 And, of course, the visitors to a public place (such as a park) do not have a reasonable expectation of privacy because they can be readily observed by others.
 It is safe to assume for the present that, if you can be seen by others (even if no one is in your vicinity at the time), you do not have a reasonable expectation of privacy if a drone flies over and photographs you.
 But, if a drone is getting into areas that the general public does not usually go, you may have a greater claim that your privacy was invaded by it.

 One state, California, has passed legislation that took effect on January 1, 2016, which specifically makes a person liable for the physical invasion of someone's privacy when that person knowingly enters "into the airspace" above the land of another without permission.
-The law applies when the entry was done to capture any type of visual image, sound recording, or other physical impression of the land owner engaging in a private, personal, or familial activity; and the invasion must happen in a way that would be offensive to a reasonable person.
-(Calif.
-Civil Code section 1708.8.)
+The law applies when the entry was done to capture any type of visual image, sound recording, or other physical impressions of the landowner engaging in a private, personal, or familial activity; and the invasion must happen in a way that would be offensive to a reasonable person.
+(Cal.
+Civil Code § 1708.8.)
 Popularly, this new law is known as the "Paparazzi" law, because it was inspired by complaints by celebrity Kanye West, who was annoyed by a drone hovering above his home.